ItsNotGoodName/ansible-role-owntone/README.md

 # ansible-role-owntone

-Install and configure [OwnTone](https://github.com/owntone/owntone-server) on Debian 11.
+Install and configure [OwnTone](https://github.com/owntone/owntone-server) on Debian and Ubuntu.

 ## Requirements